MicrosoftDocs/windows-itpro-docs/education/windows/deploy-windows-10-in-a-school-district.md

 Next, install MDT.
 MDT uses the Windows ADK to help you manage and perform Windows 10 and app deployment.
 It is a free tool available directly from Microsoft.
 You can use MDT to deploy 32-bit or 64-bit versions of Windows 10.
 Install the 64-bit version of MDT to support deployment of 32-bit and 64-bit operating systems.

 >**Note**&nbsp;&nbsp;If you install the 32-bit version of MDT, you can install only 32-bit versions of Windows 10.
-Ensure that you download and install the 64-bit version of MDT so that you can install 64-bit and 32 bit versions of the operating system.
+Ensure that you download and install the 64-bit version of MDT so that you can install 64-bit and 32-bit versions of the operating system.

 For more information about installing MDT on the admin device, see [Installing a New Instance of MDT](https://technet.microsoft.com/en-us/library/dn759415.aspx#InstallingaNewInstanceofMDT).